Dyckesville in Kewaunee County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1997 by the Kewaunee County Historical Society.

 Location.
 44° 38.586′ N, 87° 45.639′ W. Marker is in Dyckesville, Wisconsin, in Kewaunee County.
-Marker can be reached from County Highway S east of County Highway DK, on the left when traveling east.
-Touch for map.
-Marker is attached to the Bank of Luxemburg.
+Marker can be reached from County Highway S east of County Highway DK, on Touch for map.
 Marker is at or near this postal address: E166 County Highway S, Luxemburg WI 54217, United States of America.
+Touch for directions.

 More about this marker.

 Also see . . .
 Dyckesville, Wisconsin.
 Wikipedia entry.
 (Submitted on September 20, 2014.)

 Categories. • Industry & Commerce • Settlements & Settlers •

 More.
 Search the internet for Stage House · Dyckesville.